July 2023 (1 year ago)

 • I felt a bit friendlier with the kitchen staff and taco truck workers than others, but I don’t know if that’s just me or I didn’t notice other people being friendly.

-• I could tell a lot of people there came from good families
+• I could tell a lot of people there came from good families, and also the assumptions of certainty that come with that

 The hotel (Hilton Anatole) was not the same fit of the furnishings, the room arrangements, and so on compared to hotels I’ve stayed at in DC and Frankfurt Gateway Gardens (the airport hotel station).
 My impression is that things in Texas are needlessly large and low quality, aka bigger is not better.
 This naturally will read a bit off because people like to hear the positive side of things, but it’s an analogy similar to how someone in a well-off, pleasant suburb isn’t bothered by automobile pollution and low quality things because for them, it’s only temporary.
 My gut feeling based on this one data point is that migration to Texas is oversold and overstated.
 Of course, this is only one city in Texas.
 I have no idea how this might generalize to Austin, for example.